 It was perhaps during the building of Polesden Lacey that he became familiar with the beautiful North Downs countryside of Surrey which even in those days, had convenient access to London.
 In 1850, Denbies was a moderate sized, Georgian house in a superb position, on the summit of a hill, with views across Mickleham, Box Hill, the town of Dorking, and beyond to the South Downs.

+Two decades later, Cubitt bought the 3,900 acre Denbies estate.
 Seeking to rival the Deepdene, Cubitt constructed a grand mansion with almost 100 rooms to replace the original house.
 The Victorian mansion was very similar to Osborne House, a huge brick and stucco structure with Italianate detail.
 Cubitt employed W. A. Nesfield, the landscape architect who had laid out St. James’ Park and Buckingham Palace forecourt, to advise him.
-He planted numerous young conifers of many varieties as well as hardwoods such as Oak, Beech, Chestnut and Lime.
+He planted numerous young conifers of many varieties as well as hardwoods such as Oak, Beech, Chestnut and Lime to cover the bare chalk of his estate.
 Prince Albert came to visit Denbies in July 1851, and himself planted a number of rare conifers and further advised Cubitt on the landscaping of the Park.

 Land which was close to the railway station began to be sold for housing in the 1920s.
 More land near the town centre was developed in the 1930s.